Thought blocking: Post-traumatic stress disorder

-Cognitive & Motor Disorder
+Cognitive and motor disorders

 In older adults, blocking of thought can be a feature of several cognitive and motor disorders, including underlying dementia and delirium.
 It is common that as a person ages, they may become forgetful and/or lose their train of thought.
 When it becomes more persistent and affects one's ability to carry out their ADLs (activities of daily living), a major neurocognitive disorder like dementia is among the possible causes.
 In addition, thought blocking can occur in patients with parkinsonism, a disorder that features slowing of movement, muscle rigidity, and impairment.
 The distinguishing feature between parkinsonism and Parkinson's disease is that the causes of parkinsonism are numerous, including drugs, toxins, metabolic disorders, and head trauma.
 Furthermore, a stroke can result in a disordered speech process such as thought blocking.
 When a stroke affects the middle cerebral artery (MCA), it can result in damage to the Wernicke's area or Broca's area.
 As such, people afflicted can understand speech well but have problems saying the words they want to, or be able to speak but have nonsensical syntax and word choice.
 These symptoms are referred to as aphasias, and aphasias can present with thought blocking.